 is registered as Class “A” financial institution, commercial bank.
 It has a total loan portfolio of $272 million.
 NMB has interest in Nepal’s energy sector and is a participant in the Government run urban solar program.
 Under REMMP Nepal, Arc is supporting NMB to unlock energy lending through its network of MFIs and other Local Financial Institutions.

 Nepal Women Community Service Center (NWCSC) is registered as an NGO, with authority to perform MFI business.
-It is the first women specific grassroots non-governmental development organization in Nepal and was established in 1993 in Dang district of Rapti Zone.
+It is the first women specific grassroots non-governmental development organization in Nepal and was established in 1993 in Dang district of the Rapti Zone.
 Run by a group of dedicated women volunteers, NWCSC strives for empowerment of women in rural areas through improving livelihoods, access to finance, education and health.
 NWCSC is a non-political, non-partisan and secular organization.
 It operates in five districts and has approximately 30,000 clients.
 Under REMMP Nepal, the Arc team is working with the NWCSC team to design and implement an energy lending program.
-NWCSC understands the need for energy in its area of operations and want to offer all its clients an energy solution.
+NWCSC understands the need for energy in its area of operations and wants to offer all its clients an energy solution.

 is an NBFC-MFI (Non Banking Finance Company-Micro Finance Institution) based in the state of Bihar, India, with headquarters in Patna.
 Saija targets small and micro businesses in both the urban and rural settings, in the underserved geographies of Northern and Eastern India.
 Under PACE-D, Arc is supporting Saija to develop and scale an energy lending program.